b3e3e3/glompdev-tb/README.md

 Click on the button that says `Export func_godot settings`.
 This will generate the needed config files to add the game to TrenchBroom.

 ## 4. Create a map & configure mods :D
+From the TrenchBroom start screen, click `New map...`.
 Select the new game option `GlompDev` and create the map.
-Once inside of the TrenchBroom editor, open the `Map` tab on the right and locate `trenchbroom` under the Available column.
+Once inside of the editor, open the `Map` tab on the right and locate `trenchbroom` under the Available column.
 Double click on it to enable it.

 Then, open the `File` menu in the menu bar and select both `Reload Material Collections` and `Reload Entity Definitions`.
 Use these options to refresh the material collections and entity definitions whenever you add textures and entities via the `trenchbroom/textures` directory and the Godot editor respectively.